The Gulag Archipelago Volume 2, Aleksandr I. Solzhenitsyn

 About Aleksandr I. Solzhenitsyn

-After serving as a decorated captain in the Soviet Army during World War II, Aleksandr I. Solzhenitsyn (1918-2008) was sentenced to prison for eight years for criticizing Stalin and the Soviet government in private letters.
-Solzhenitsyn vaulted from unknown schoolteacher to internationally famous writer in 1962 with the publication of his novella One Day in the Life of Ivan Denisovich; he was awarded the Nobel Prize in Literature in 1968.
-The writer's increasingly vocal opposition to the regime resulted in another arrest, a charge of treason, and expulsion from the USSR in 1974, the year The Gulag Archipelago, his epic history of the Soviet prison system, first appeared in the West.
-For eighteen years, he and his family lived in Vermont.
-In 1994 he returned to Russia.
-Aleksandr Solzhenitsyn died at his home in Moscow in 2008.
+After serving as a decorated captain in the Red Army during World War II, Aleksandr I. Solzhenitsyn (1918–2008) was sentenced in 1945 to eight years of hard labor for criticizing Stalin and the Soviet government in private letters.
+He vaulted from unknown schoolteacher to internationally famous writer in 1962 with the publication of his long short story One Day in the Life of Ivan Denisovich, and was awarded the Nobel Prize in Literature for 1970.
+The writer's increasingly vocal opposition to the regime resulted in another arrest, a charge of treason, and expulsion from the USSR in 1974, just weeks after The Gulag Archipelago, his epic history of the Soviet penal system, first appeared in the West.
+For eighteen years, he and his family lived in Vermont, where he wrote The Red Wheel.
+In 1994 he returned home to Moscow, where he died in 2008.

 Reviews